-Patient CC came to see me regarding unsightly appearance of her short upper front teeth and a gummy smile.
-She was diagnosed with Anorexia Nervosa , and also suffered from acid reflux .
-Once these medical conditions were controlled , she desired to improve the appearance of her teeth.
+Patient CC came to see me regarding the unsightly appearance of her short upper front teeth and a gummy smile.
+She was diagnosed with Anorexia Nervosa, and also suffered from acid reflux.
+Once these medical conditions were controlled, she desired to improve the appearance of her teeth.

 She never smiled more than what you can see in the picture.
-She shows a lot of gum so we had to do some gum surgery to increase the length of the crown so that when she smiled she showed more of the white rather than her pink gingiva.
+She had a very gummy smile so we decided to do some gum surgery to increase the length of the crown so that when she smiled she showed more of the white rather than her pink gingiva.

 Wax up and Mock up for getting patient consent and knowing end result

-Crown lengthening stent made and surgery performed by Periodontal colleague , there was discrepancy in the crown length of the laterals on either side, but patient was not keen on a revision surgery and we accepted the difference in length and the gingival zeniths of the lateral incisors
+Crown lengthening stent made and surgery performed by Periodontal colleague, there was a discrepancy in the crown length of the laterals on either side, but the patient was not keen on revision surgery and we accepted the difference in length and the gingival zeniths of the lateral incisors

-Fracture of the upper right central incisor at gum level after provisionalisation,it was extracted and added as an immediate denture
+Fracture of the upper right central incisor at gum level after provisonalisation, this tooth was extracted and added as an immediate denture

 Lower tooth preparation and impressions